Praeci/praeci.github.io/news/_posts/2017-10-11-initial-impeachment-hearing-set-for-a-do-over.md

 ## Why does it matter?

-Mitchell and Dunn say they want to make the proceedings fair to all parties involved.
+Mitchell and Dunn said they want to make the proceedings fair to all parties involved.
 After getting more information about how to handle matters that may be Student Conduct-related, the committee decided redoing the hearing would be most fair approach.

 This is the first impeachment proceeding initiated by Student Senate in 10 years.